Trolann/teachers-coach-teachers/README.md

 4. **Environment Variables**:
    - Copy the `.env.example` file to `.env` and update the values.
+   - In the `mobile` directory, copy the `.env.example` file to `.env` and update the values.
+   - Both values needed can be found in the Discord pins.
 ```bash
 cp .env.example .env && cp mobile/.env.example mobile/.env
 ```